 - Only service animals are permitted in public shelters.
 Shelters that allow pets are limited, so other arrangements should be made for your pets.

-- Eat before you arrive.
+- Bring food and snacks.
 Meals may not be available during the first 24 hours.
-Bring snacks.

 - Bring baby supplies.